mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 ~~~
 {: .output}

-But if we want to summarize by one or more variables, for example sex, we can
+But if we want to summarize by one or more variables, for example sex, we need to
 use the Pandas DataFrame `.groupby()` method.
 Once we've created a re-orgaized DataFrame, we
 can quickly calculate summary statistics by a group of our choice.